Duke-LeTran/SQLWrapper/README.md

 database connections into a single object.
 It provides pandas-like syntax, and an object-oriented experience where all common functions are aggregated into a single `db` object.
 This library aims to abstract the complicated formatting of DSN connection strings to be database agnostic.
-The Oracle and SQLServer implementations are the most robust;additional database connections exist but may require further development.
+The Oracle, SQLServer, and MariaDB implementations are the most robust; additional database connections exist but may require further development.

 # 00. Setup